joshenoy/sathyabh.at/content/blog/2008-01-13-my-room-gets-raided.md

   - Life

 ---
-Well there are somethings which I thought I&#8217;d never see.
-Now as I&#8217;ve seen it all(ok, almost all!)
+Well there are somethings which I thought I'd never see.
+Now as I've seen it all(ok, almost all!)

 The setting: Yesterday night/today early morning
 The time: 2:00 AM
 The Place: Cristal Guest House, Chennai, the guest house where I stay.

-I was sleeping blissfully, having a good night&#8217;s sleep.
+I was sleeping blissfully, having a good night's sleep.
 Then all of a sudden, I hear a faint buzz.
 Thought that was just me dreaming.
 Then, BUZZ again.
 And then the door starts banging.
 I was half awake now, cursing the person who might be buzzing the room at this unearthly hour.
 I open the door, only for finds Cops staring at me ❗ At this moment, I was still in a very dazed state, and then seeing cops banging the doors of other rooms I realize that this is no dream!
-Here&#8217;s the talk I had with the Cop:
+Here's the talk I had with the Cop:

 Cop: How many people in room?
 Me: 2